 Everyone wants to know how I ended up with a name like “Thea Summer Deer.”
 Both Thea, and Summer Deer, are given names.
-For the purpose of this story I will share why the name Summer Deer holds special meaning.
-It was given to me by a young medicine woman, who is the daughter of a Native American medicine man and “Summer” refers to the season in which I was born.
-She also recognized the spirit of the Deer that walks with me.
-It is both an honor and a privilege to carry the gift of this medicine.
-You can read more about my story in the upcoming memoir, Woman Being Guided.
+Summer Deer was given to me by a young medicine woman, who is the daughter of a Native American medicine man.
+“Summer” refers to the season in which I was born, and “Deer” is one of my spirit helpers.

 Deer is an important medicine animal to many cultures and tribes around the world.
 To the Huichol, deer is a symbol of intuition and the heart’s connection to kupuri, or life force energy that is transmitted through the ceremonial deer hide drum.
 The deer is a special ally of the Huichol medicine person who uses kupuri to bring Earth-Spirit balance.
 Deer Medicine People have long understood the right relationship to the Elements.

 Deer is also an important medicine to the Maya and Yaqui.
-My connection to the Yaqui is through having lived and worked in Tucson, AZ with the Yaqui (Pascua) tribe as Executive Director of Resources for World Health.
-I loved watching the Deer Dances every Spring that traditionally began on the eve of May 1st, which also happens to be Green Man Day and the Festival of Beltane, celebrated in Europe as planting day.
+I was fortunate to work with the Yaqui (Pascua) tribe when I lived in Tucson, AZ, as Executive Director of Resources for World Health.
+I enjoyed watching the Deer Dances every Spring that traditionally began on the eve of May 1st, which also happens to be Green Man Day and the Festival of Beltane, celebrated in Europe as planting day.
 My husband, Chuck, affectionately known as The GreenMan was born on May 1st and why we call our acoustic singer-songwriter duo Thea & The GreenMan.

 Another deep and meaningful Native American connection to the deer tribe is through my mother who was born in Cheyenne, WY.
-Her grandmother, my great grandmother, Minnie Culver came West in a covered wagon with her family when she was a young girl settling in Cheyenne where the Deer Nation is considered a give away nation for the two-leggeds.
-Deer Medicine People are considered to be “spiritual doctors” by the Cheyenne; for the Deer Clan is a clan of medicine peoples.
+Her grandmother, my great grandmother, Minnie Culver, came West in a covered wagon with her family when she was a young girl settling in Cheyenne where the Deer Nation is considered a give away nation for the two-leggeds.
+Deer Medicine People are considered to be “spiritual doctors” by the Cheyenne.
+The Deer Clan is a clan of medicine peoples.